tzheng26/hello-world/README.md

 # hello-world
-studying github
 Self introduction

-new programmer
-keep learning
+I'm a new programmer who is currently learning a lot of things.

+Keep learning!